DEFRA/future-flood-forecasting-web-portal-importer/docs/Running-the-queue-topic-functions.md

   * fews-ignored-workflows-queue
 * Messages placed on the fews-eventcode-queue or fews-eventcode-topic **must** adhere to the format used for Azure service bus alerts in the core forecasting engine.
-* Messages placed on the fews-staged-timeseries-queue or fews-staged-timeseries-topic **must** conform to the following format:
+* If the output binding is implememnted, messages placed on the fews-staged-timeseries-queue or fews-staged-timeseries-topic **must** conform to the following format:
   * { id: "&lt;&lt;Primary key of the staging database record holding data obtained from the core forecasting engine&gt;&gt;" }